 If you were sued by the other party and won, the other party may not appeal from the magistrate’s decision on that claim against you.

 If you sued the other party and won and the magistrate awarded you money, you cannot collect the money until the time for appeal ends or until the appeal is decided.
-If there is no appeal, or if you win again on appeal, here are some steps you may take to collect your money
+If there is no appeal, or if you win again on appeal, see some next steps below that you may take to collect your money.

 Even if a person is currently unable to pay, a judgment is enforceable for 20 years if that person's financial condition improves during that time.

 If the magistrate has not scheduled a payment hearing and the Judgment Debtor does not pay the money, ask the clerk’s office to issue to you a "Notice to Show Cause," requiring the Judgment Debtor to appear before the court.
 You must be in court on that date.
 You must pay a fee to a municipal constable or a county deputy sheriff to serve this form on the Judgment Debtor, but that amount will be added to what the Judgment Debtor owes.

 If the Judgment Debtor does not appear at the payment hearing as ordered or after being served with a "Notice to Show Cause," ask the clerk-magistrate’s office to issue to you a "Capias" (a civil arrest warrant) for the Judgment Debtor.
 You must pay a fee to a constable or a deputy sheriff to arrest the Judgment Debtor and bring him or her to court, but that amount will be added to what the Judgment Debtor owes.
 Give the constable or deputy sheriff your daytime telephone number, and ask him or her to contact you when the Judgment Debtor is brought to court.